 - h.
-A 'risk assessment form' is completed and attached if applicable (refer 3.2 & 3.3 below). - i.
-If using a privately-owned vehicle, confirm it is the only option for the trip and authorised, and that the appropriate vehicle documentation is provided (refer 6.2 below). - j.
+A 'risk assessment form' is completed and attached if applicable. - i.
+If using a privately-owned vehicle, confirm it is the only option for the trip and authorised, and that the appropriate vehicle documentation is provided. - j.
 When combining business and personal travel check that the personal travel is within the 50% threshold.
 If not then the traveller is responsible to pay for 50% of the airfare cost.
 Contact UNE's Travel Officer so an invoice can be raised by UNE. - k.
 If the mode of transport is charter flight, confirm that relevant documentation is attached.
-Refer 5.4 for the checklist.

-(11) For any uncertainties in the approval process contact UNE's Travel Officer at travel@une.edu.au.
+Refer 5.4 for the checklist. - (11) For any uncertainties in the approval process contact UNE's Travel Officer at travel@une.edu.au.